What I Teach

 I’ve taught at conservatoires and universities; The London Contemporary Dance School – Undergraduate and Postgraduate Programs, Rambert School, TrinityLaban SU, The Scottish School of Contemporary Dance, Winchester University, Salford University and The University of Central Lancashire.

-I’m currently a teacher on the TrinityLaban Centre for Advanced Training (CAT) Programme for dancers under 18.
+2018-19 I taught at the TrinityLaban Centre for Advanced Training (CAT) Programme for dancers under 18.

 If you’re interested in organising some teaching please do get in touch with me via the contact page.